 Have you had trouble preparing healthy food at home?
 What are your favorite cooking techniques and kitchen tools to make your food taste amazing?
 Let us know in the comments below.

-Chrissy Roth is a mom of two teenage boys and wife of a husband who only liked to eat meat.
-2 ½ years ago she got her certificate in plant-based nutrition and started cooking plant based meals for her family.
-She and her husband have been fully plant-based for over two years and the boys have come around nicely.
-They all have boundless energy and haven't been sick in years.
-She loves to share what she's learned so other families can feel great, aid the environment, and protect animals too.
+Chrissy Roth is a physical therapist, mom of two teenage boys and wife of a husband who only liked to eat meat.
+She has certificate in plant-based nutrition and both her and her husband have been fully plant-based for over two years – the boys have come around nicely.
+They all have boundless energy and haven’t been sick in years.
+She loves to share what she’s learned so other families can feel great, aid the environment, and protect animals too.
+You can follow her work here.